At 14,115 feet, Pikes Peak Mountain is America’s Mountain. Take the 19-mile highway to the clouds to explore Colorado’s most famous mountain.

 Each year, hundreds of crazy-in-shape people run up Barr Trail for the Pikes Peak Marathon and Ascent.
 They can get to the top and back down in no time flat.
-We’re not encouraging you to do that, but the ability to hike to the top of Pikes Peak is truly a fun and amazing feat, even if there isn’t any oxygen at the top.
+We’re not encouraging you to do that, but the ability to hike to the top of Pikes Peak Mountain is truly a fun and amazing feat, even if there isn’t any oxygen at the top.
 It’s a hard enough trail to take up a day, yet not challenging that you’ll need to pack oxygen bottles.
 The 13-mile trail begins in Manitou Springs near the Cog Railway.

 The North Slope Recreation Area is a great area to get out and stretch your legs while looking at the spectacular views of Pikes Peak.
 The area includes fishing, belly boating, a gift shop with snacks, and several trails for exploring Pike National Forest before trekking up to the summit.

 It may sound simple, but there’s something about the world famous Pikes Peak Donuts that you and your family simply MUST try on your next vacation.
 They’re only good at 14,115 feet, at the Summit, so don’t try to save them for your friends at home.
 They simply aren’t the same!

 While you’re at the Summit House, check out their high-altitude merchandise.
 Any purchase become a high-altitude good to remember your journey to the clouds!